Schwarzian quantum corrections to shear correlators of the near-extremal Reissner-Nordstr\"om-AdS black hole: Introduction and summary of results

 One of the best-known transport coefficients is the shear viscosity $\eta$, which governs the diffusive relaxation of transverse momentum.
 In fact, in a neutral, conformal relativistic fluid, this is the only transport coefficient at first order in derivatives.
 As such, it plays a crucial role in modeling the dynamics of the Quark-Gluon-Plasma formed in heavy-ion collisions \cite{Berges:2020fwq}, which is approximately conformal and relativistic in the regime of interest.
 Entropy production only loosely constrains this transport coefficient, imposing that $\eta\geq0$.

 Computing transport coefficients in a microscopic theory involves a Kubo formula and is typically very difficult, especially when elementary constituents are strongly-coupled.
 This highlights the importance of existing microscopic calculations of the shear viscosity, such as that in $\mathcal N=4$ super Yang-Mills theory using gauge/gravity duality \cite{Policastro:2001yc}.
-It is valid in the limit where the number of colors $N_c\to+\infty$ and where the `t Hooft coupling $\lambda = g_\text{YM}N_c^2\to+\infty$, for which the gauge theory has a gravitational dual in terms of classical Einstein gravity.
-Remarkably, the shear viscosity in this regime is given by a very simple formula in terms of the entropy density $s$ of the black hole in the dual gravity theory,
+It is valid in the limit where the number of colors $N_\text{c}\to+\infty$ and where the `t Hooft coupling $\lambda = g_\text{YM}N_\text{c}^2\to+\infty$, for which the gauge theory has a gravitational dual in terms of classical Einstein gravity.